Opel Performance Center Logo

 The Vectra OPC, the flagship model in the series, was unveiled in 2003.
 With a 3.2-liter V6 engine that could generate 255 horsepower, this model showed that the manufacturer could make strong business-class sedans in addition to small sports cars.

 2005 was a significant year for the division regarding model range expansion.
 When the Meriva OPC was unveiled, it was the most potent small MPV in its category.
-This car demonstrated how the high-performance concept could be applied to any kind of Opel vehicle.
+This car demonstrated how the high-performance concept could be applied to any Opel vehicle.

 One of the most recognizable vehicles, the Opel Corsa OPC, was unveiled in 2007.
 Young enthusiasts rapidly took a liking to this small hatchback with a potent turbocharged engine, which enhanced the brand’s standing as a manufacturer of reasonably priced yet high-performance vehicles.